 Promoting parity and diversity

 Diversity, parity and supporting women’s talent are priorities for Kering.
 The Group targets gender parity and salary equality across its corporate hierarchy and for all Group positions.
 The Leadership Gender Diversity program fosters women’s access to prominent management positions and instills a culture of equality.
-At Kering, 51% of managers are women; they represent 64% of the Board of Directors, and 31% of the Executive Committee.
+At Kering, 55% in Group leadership roles are women; they represent 58% of the Board of Directors, and 33% of the Executive Committee.
 The Group is proud to be one of the CAC 40 companies with the highest female representation.
 Moreover, Kering is the only luxury group listed in the Bloomberg Gender-Equality Index.

 Be an employer of choice

 Kering’s ambition is to become an exemplary Luxury industry employer.
 The Group strives to offer a stimulating and caring work environment for all its employees.
-Workplace well-being and social benefits programs, as well as three internal global campaigns in 2017 (employee referral hiring, internal mobility and parent-friendly policies offering equal benefits to all Group parents) further strengthen employee engagement.
+Workplace well-being and social benefits programs, as well as three internal global campaigns in 2017 (employee referral hiring, internal mobility and parent-friendly policies offering equal benefits to all Group parents like providing 14 weeks of paid baby leave to all parents of a new child) further strengthen employee engagement.
 Talent development is a core managerial principle and a corporate culture guideline; the Group encourages its employees to realize their full potential and creativity.